 Artist's Statement

 Photogravure is a hybrid art.
 It blends the creative potential of the photographic arts with that of the intaglio printmaking process, offering a result unattainable by either alone.
-While demanding proficiency in both disciplines, it rewards the dedicated gravure artist with unlimited possibilities for interpretation of the original image.
-Some artist-photographers are content to print their black and white negatives in gravure, without alteration, to take advantage of the rich tonal quality and permanence it offers.
-Others creatively alter the image to such a degree that it no longer looks “photographic.”
+While demanding proficiency in both fields, it rewards the dedicated gravure artist with unlimited possibilities for interpretation of the original image.

 My personal approach is to use the total palette as the situation dictates.
 Sometimes a simple monochromatic image has all the strength necessary to carry the message.
-Conversely, it can be exciting to push an idea through multiple film transformations in the darkroom, then extensively rework the image on two or three color plates, culminating in a complex and challenging printing session.
-When applying this process to a human subject a unique product can result which reinvents the traditional concept of portraiture.
+Conversely, it can also be exciting to push an idea through multiple film transformations in the darkroom, then to extensively rework the image on two or three color plates, culminating in a complex and challenging printing session.

 Pieter S. Myers